Yerself Is Steam: LP version

-All songs written by Mercury Rev, except "If You Want Me to Say" by Sly Stone and "Shhh/Peaceful" by Miles Davis.
-"Blood on the Moon" has no writer's credit, but is presumably also written by Grasshopper.

-Radio Whipped promo edition
+Radio Whipped promotional edition

-Sony/Columbia released a promo double-CD version of the album in 1992.
-The first disc is the U.S. version of the album.
-The second disc is the U.S. "Chasing a Bee" CD single.
-A "Radio Whipped Sticker" on the back of the CD jewelbox numbers the nine tracks on the album as A, B, C, D, E, F, U, C, K, and the six tracks of the single as:
+Sony/Columbia released a promotional double-CD version of the album in 1992.
+The first disc consists of the US version of the album.
+The second disc is the US "Chasing a Bee" CD single.
+A "Radio Whipped Sticker" on the back of the CD jewelbox numbers the nine tracks on the album as A, B, C, D, E, F, U, C, and K, and the six tracks of the single as: